-Our global workforce maintained a work from-home policy from March 2020 through April 2022 and, in most of our locations, recently returned to offices on a hybrid basis.
-We have approached our return with caution to prioritize the safety and health of our employees, and will continue to monitor best practices and guidance.
-We believe that our employees have been able to work productively during the time period in which our global offices have been shut down and will continue to do so in office.
+Our global workforce maintained a work-from-home policy from March 2020 through April 2022 and, in most of our locations, have since returned to offices on a hybrid basis.
+We have approached our return with caution to prioritize the safety and health of our employees, and continue to monitor best practices and guidance.
+We believe our employees were able to work productively during the time period in which our global offices were shut down and will continue to do so in office.
 However, to the extent we must extend work from home requirements, or that work patterns are permanently altered, it is unclear how productivity may be impacted in the long-term.